-The flea has four parts to his life cycle, which starts when an adult flea lays eggs on a host animal:
+The flea has four parts to their life cycle, which starts when an adult flea lays eggs on a host animal:

-Egg: When the host animal, such as your dog, moves around, he deposits flea eggs anywhere -- the grass, in bedding, upholstery, carpeting, cracks in the floor.
+- Egg: When the host animal, such as your dog, moves around, they deposit flea eggs anywhere — the grass, in bedding, upholstery, carpeting, even cracks in the floor.

-Adult: Vibrations, heat and exhaled carbon dioxide signal it's time to emerge from the cocoon so the adult emerges and jumps onto an available host to begin the cycle anew.
+- Adult: Vibrations, heat, and exhaled carbon dioxide signal it's time to emerge from the cocoon so the adult flea emerges and jumps onto an available host to begin the cycle anew.